Probabilistic Surrogate Networks for Simulators with Unbounded Randomness: Probabilistic Surrogate Networks

 \section{Probabilistic Surrogate Networks}

-We introduce probabilistic surrogate networks (PSNs) with the context of probabilistic programming as defined in \secref{probprog}, emphasizing again that any existing stochastic simulator, written in any programming language, can be turned into a probabilistic program by adding a small amount of annotations to the source code.
-We construct PSNs to model a distribution over the trace space that factorizes exactly as the distribution of the original program specified in \eqref{prior}.
-Specifically, the distribution represented by PSN is defined as
+PSNs are constructed to model a distribution over the trace space.
+They will replace the original program, thereby facilitating faster simulation and inference, provided the PSN is faster than the original program.
+PSNs factorize identically to the distribution of the original program specified in~\eqref{prior}.
+Specifically, the distribution represented by a PSN is defined as

-where $\xi_{a_t}(\cdot)$ is a neural network (NN) that maps to the parameters of the surrogate density at address $a_t$, and $\xi_t(\cdot)$ is another NN associated with the $t$th surrogate address transition.
-We let $\theta$ describe all parameters in the PSN, where typically factors in \eqref{surr-model} only use a subset of these.
+where $\xi_{a_t}(\cdot)$ and $\zeta_{a_{t-1}}(\cdot)$ are neural networks.
+At the center of our PSNs, there is a recurrent neural network (RNN) that enables the density of $x_{a_{t}}$ to depend on all $x_{<a_{t}}$ and $a_{\leq t}$ that preceded it.
+We use $\theta$ to denote all parameters in the PSN, but note that the factors in~\eqref{surr-model} typically only use a subset of these.
+The PSN is trained to be close to $p(\xxx,\aaa)$ in terms of the KL-divergence,

-Structuring the surrogate this way retains the whole structure of the latent space, which means that it can be used to answer any queries about the distribution of any variables in the program.
-On top of that, because the surrogate also models address transitions of the original program, it can be used with the inference network to speedup inference with IC.
-We can use exactly the standard inference network trained on the original program without any modifications.
-Moreover, as we show below, PSN can be trained using the same collection of traces used to train the inference network, so training a PSN on top of the inference network is very cheap.